 Section 6: Conclusion

-Kim Cobb, M.S., is a Content Writer for Public Safety and Health and Human Services at Relias.
-Ms. Cobb has a Bachelor of Science Degree in Correctional and Juvenile Justice Studies and a Master of Science Degree in Criminal Justice.
-She has held a variety of positions in the criminal and juvenile justice systems including a Supervisor in a high security facility for female juveniles; a Court Designated Worker/Juvenile Probation Officer; Facilitator for a parent/teen Nurturing Program; and a Program Coordinator for a juvenile drug and alcohol prevention program.
-For the past 18 years, Mrs. Cobb has worked in a research, training, and technical assistance capacity.
-She has served as a Research Center Director charged with overseeing the validation of the training curriculum for the Kentucky State Police and an implementation and evaluation study of juvenile prevention programs for the Kentucky Department of Juvenile Justice; the statewide evaluator for the Commonwealth of Kentucky for adult, juvenile, and family drug courts through the University of Kentucky; and a Research Associate for the American Probation & Parole Association providing training and technical assistance to Native American Nations/Alaska Native Villages on systemic criminal and juvenile justice initiatives.
-Most recently, she was a Research Administrator for the University of Kentucky managing federal, state, and foundation grants awarded to the College of Medicine, Behavioral Science department, Center for Drug and Alcohol Research, and Kentucky Rural Medical Centers.
-Disclosure: Kimberly Cobb, M.S. has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Carl Wicklund
+Mrs. Cobb is a Lead SME Writer/Trainer at Relias.
+Her primary writing responsibilities are in the Health and Human Services vertical, in the content areas of public safety and behavioral health.
+Mrs. Cobb is also the onboarding trainer for new Relias staff joining the Content Department.
+Mrs. Cobb has a Bachelor of Science Degree in Correctional and Juvenile Justice Studies and a Master of Science Degree in Criminal Justice.
+She has over 24 years of experience working in criminal and juvenile justice.
+Her work includes direct service, research, and training and technical assistance.
+She was the statewide evaluator for the Commonwealth of Kentucky for adult, juvenile, and family drug courts; a Research Associate for the American Probation & Parole Association providing training and technical assistance to Native American Nations/Alaska Native Villages on systemic criminal and juvenile justice initiatives; and a Research Administrator for the University of Kentucky.
+Disclosure: Kimberly Cobb, MS has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Carl Wicklund

-Carl Wicklund has over 45 years of experience in the corrections and human services field.
+Mr. Wicklund has over 48 years of experience in the corrections and human services field.
+He is currently a Senior Advisor with the Traffic Injury Research Foundation ‐ USA.
 He recently served as the Community Justice Division Director for VOA in Minnesota.
-He was the Executive Director of the American Probation and Parole Association for over 18 years.
+He was the Executive Director of the American Probation and Parole Association for over 19 years.
 Where he administered well over 100 grants and training and technical assistance projects, research and information clearinghouse services related to pretrial, probation, parole, and services for victims of crime.
 He oversaw numerous face-to-face training programs as well as the development and delivery of distance learning endeavors.

 He received the first annual Minnesota Citizens Council on Crime and Justice ‐ Gisela Konopka Award in 1984 for humane and creative treatment of juvenile delinquents, the 2001 Florida Community Corrections Association's Life Time Achievement Award, the first annual U.S. Congressional Crime Victims' Rights Caucus Allied Professional Award in 2006, the 2007 Justice Leadership Award from Family Justice (NY) and in 2015 a Justice Leadership Award from the US Department of Justice.Disclosure: Carl Wicklund has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.